-Why Manufacturing Marketers Need to Focus On CX Transcript:
+Why Manufacturing Marketers Need to Focus On Customer Experience (CX) Transcript:

 Announcer: You’re listening to the Kula Ring, a podcast made for manufacturing marketers.
 Here are Carman Pirie and Jeff White.